-- 39.33.
-The concept of materiality as used in financial statement auditing is not applicable to the risk assessment processes of a CASS auditor.
-This is because the determination of materiality essentially involves the determination of a monetary threshold amount and the CASS auditor does not evaluate and report on monetary amounts but on the adequacy of systems and compliance with the CASS rules. - 40.34.
-The extent and nature of a CASS auditor's risk assessment procedures is driven by the CASS auditor's evaluation of the "significance" to its opinion of a firm's failure to comply with a CASS rule.
-Evaluating "significance" involves a combined assessment of the likelihood of a firm failing to adequately manage or mitigate a risk and an assessment of whether client assets have been dealt with in accordance with the CASS rules. - 41.35.
+- 33. The extent and nature of a CASS auditor's risk assessment procedures is driven by the CASS auditor's evaluation of the "significance" to its opinion of a firm's failure to comply with a CASS rule.
+Evaluating "significance" involves a combined assessment of the likelihood of a firm failing to adequately manage or mitigate a risk and an assessment of whether client assets have been dealt with in accordance with the CASS rules. - 34.
 The CASS auditor's work should be designed to provide either reasonable or limited assurance.
-The CASS auditor is not required to provide absolute assurance and, therefore, the concepts of "significance" and sampling may be applied by the CASS auditor both in developing its CASS methodology and when planning and performing individual CASS audits.

-42.36.
-Significance and sampling are applied as the basis for the CASS auditor's judgments for:
+The CASS auditor is not required to provide absolute assurance and, therefore, the concepts of "significance" and sampling may be applied by the CASS auditor both in developing its CASS methodology and when planning and performing individual CASS audits. - 35.
+Significance and sampling are applied as the basis for the CASS auditor's judgments for: - a.

-- a.
 Determining the nature, timing and extent of risk assessment procedures; - b.
 Identifying and assessing the risk of non-compliance with individual CASS rules; and - c.
 Determining the nature, timing and extent of further CASS audit procedures to test the firm's compliance with the CASS rules, in particular the determination of sample sizes when testing internal controls.